oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 [@!RFC8414] and that clients make use of this metadata to configure themselves when available.

-Authorization servers SHOULD NOT allow clients to influence their `client_id` or `sub` value or any other Claim if that can cause confusion with a genuine resource owner (see (#client_impersonating)).
+Authorization servers SHOULD NOT allow clients to influence their `client_id` or any other Claim if that can cause confusion with a genuine resource owner, as described in (#client_impersonating)

 It is RECOMMENDED to use end-to-end TLS.
 If TLS traffic needs to be terminated at an intermediary, refer to